Quality management system: Medical devices

-all overseen by management and quality audits.
+All of these are overseen by management and quality audits.

 Because the QS regulation covers a broad spectrum of devices and production processes, it allows some leeway in the details of quality system elements.
 It is left to manufacturers to determine the necessity for, or extent of, some quality elements and to develop and implement procedures tailored to their particular processes and devices.
 For example, if it is impossible to mix up labels at a manufacturer because there is only one label to each product, then there is no necessity for the manufacturer to comply with all of the GMP requirements under device labeling.

-Drug manufacturers are regulated under a different section of the Code of Federal Regulations:
+Drug manufacturers are regulated under a different section of the Code of Federal Regulations.